stefanwalther/qliksense-extension-tutorial/docs/00-TOC.md

 	* Initial properties
 	* Default limitations
 * XX Including External Resources
+* XX Create a visualization using D3
-* XX Working with Data
+* XX More on working with data
 	* Understanding data structure of Qlik objects / Qlik Sense' internal data structure
 	* qHyperCube
 	* qListObject
 	* qPivotTable
 	* qExpressions
-* XX Hello Data Advanced
 	* Overcome default limitations
 * XX More on HyperCubes
 * XX The BackendAPI